 The Medicare Access and CHIP Reauthorization Act of 2015 (MACRA) was signed into law in April 2016.
 While this law permanently repeals the sustainable growth rate (SGR) formula, the new legislation has significant implications for how physicians are paid by Medicare.
 Fee-for-service will be replaced with payments for value of care provided.
 The resources below will help provide a deeper understanding of what it takes to be successful in optimizing reimbursement.

-MACRA Is a Marathon, Not a Sprint: How to Get Started Now
+MACRA Is a Marathon, Not a Sprint: Stay in the Race

 MACRA and MIPS: Frequently Asked Questions

 Wading through reams of information about MACRA and MIPS can be daunting—find answers to your questions in this FAQ.
 Be sure to check back for updates as more questions are added.

 No-cost webinars and other resources to help you jumpstart your MACRA participation.
 From Medical Advantage Group, a subsidiary of The Doctors Company.

 Making Sense of MACRA